m32795434/Employee-StackMean/README.md

 # Emploee-StackMean

-Here I am practicing on an Stack Mean App, where an employeer or employee can create his/er profile.
-Only the administrator can Edit it, or the emplyee who knows his/er ID.
+Here I am practicing on an Stack Mean App, where an employer or employee can create his/her profile.
+Only the administrator can Edit it, or the employee who knows his/her ID.
 This app, will have a Contact form to contact the administrator.